Digital-Umuganda/rbc-mbaza-app-silent-trial/readme.md

 ## Usage

-### Registration

-#### Community Health Worker Registration
+### CHW Access and Authentication

-Community health workers must register before they can use the application.
-The registration process collects the following information:
+Community health workers who participated in the study used the following process to access the application:

-**Required Information:**
-- Full name
-- Phone number **(must be a valid Rwandan mobile number)**
-- Location (district/administrative area)

-**Registration Process:**
+**Registration:**
 1. Tap **IYANDIKISHE** (Registration) on the landing screen
-2. Enter your full name
-3. Enter your active phone number
+2. Enter your full name, demographics and active Rwandan phone number
-4. Select your location/district
+3. Select your location/district
+4. Enter the Health center you are affiliated with
 5. Tap **EMEZA** (Confirm)
-6. You will receive a **One-Time Password (OTP)** via SMS on your registered phone number
+6. Receive One-Time Password (OTP) via SMS
-7. Enter the OTP on the verification screen
+7. Enter OTP on verification screen to gain access
-8. Upon successful verification, you will be granted access to the application

-#### Patient Registration

-Patients can be registered through the community health worker interface:

-1. Navigate to the **Patient Registration** section
-2. Collect and enter patient information as prompted
-3. All personally identifiable information is processed to ensure anonymity in the database
-4. Save the patient record

-### Login
+**Login:**
 1. Tap **INJIRA** (Login) on the landing screen
-2. Enter your registered **Rwandan phone number** (must match the number used during registration)
+2. Enter registered phone number and password
-3. Enter your password or request an OTP
-4. Upon successful authentication, you will access the main application dashboard
+3. Access the main consultation recording dashboard

-**Note:** The application requires a valid Rwandan mobile number for authentication and OTP verification.
+**Note:** CHW authentication required a valid Rwandan mobile number for the study tracking and data security.

+### Recording Patient Consultations

+The primary workflow for this application:

+1. CHW logs into the application
+2. At the start of a patient consultation, CHW taps the **Record** button
+3. Application begins capturing audio of the consultation and automatically transcribes speech to text
+4. At the end of the consultation, CHW stops recording
+5. CHW Enters patient key information (age, weight,temperature)
+6. CHW conduct a patient UX interview
+7. When connectivity is available, application automatically uploads encrypted data to research servers

 ### Application Features

-**Core Features:**

-- Patient information management and updates
-- Health encounter documentation
+**Data Capture Functions:**

+- One-tap audio recording of patient-CHW consultations
-- Secure message storage
+- Secure encrypted transmission to research servers
-- Data synchronization with backend systems
-- Offline access to previously downloaded data
+- Offline mode for areas with limited connectivity
-- Multi-language user interface
+- Simple CHW-friendly interface designed for field use

 ---